Job Interview Tips for Teens

 Getting Prepared for the Job Interview

-Next, you will want to prepare for your job interview by making certain that you have everything you need with you.
+After taking care of your grooming, you will want to prepare for your job interview by making certain that you have everything you need with you.
 This will help you seem organized and efficient.
 You should bring your materials in a small notebook or portfolio.
-Among the items that you will need to have with you are a driver's license, social security card, a work permit (if you are still in high school), and a copy of your resume.
+Among the items you will need to have with you are a driver's license or ID, social security card, a work permit (if you are still in high school), and a copy of your resume.
 Even if you are required to complete the company's own application, having your resume with you will make it easier for you to remember past employers, dates worked, the names and phone numbers of references, graduation dates, relevant classes you have taken and other important information.

 If this is your first job and you don't have much information to put on your resume, be sure to include volunteer commitments and club positions you have held.
-Including things such as babysitting jobs, helping in the church nursery, volunteering with youth sports, or serving as treasurer of a club, because these are all ways to show that you are responsible and reliable.
+Include experience such as babysitting jobs, helping in the church nursery, volunteering with youth sports, or serving as treasurer of a club, because these are all ways to show that other people believe you are responsible and reliable.
 You can also use adult sponsors or supervisors as references that potential employers can call.
 Be sure to ask permission, though, before using anyone as a reference.
 That way, they will know they may be receiving calls about you.

 Don’t forget that the interviewer may ask you if you have any questions.
-Do NOT ask them about when you can take a vacation, or anything else that may make it seem as though you are only interested in getting lots of days off.
+Do NOT ask them about when you can take a vacation, or anything else which may make it seem as though you are only interested in taking time off.
 Instead, ask them about the training you will receive, duties you will have, and opportunities for advancement.
 When a teen asks these types of mature questions, it is likely to impress the interviewer.

 You will also want to be prepared to tell the interviewer a little about yourself, including your interests, hobbies and your favorite classes in school.
 Most important of all, look confident and wear a smile!